avenantsoftware/PingMaster/README.md

 Ping phones and tablets of friends in your network with an arduino with ethernet shield, when a phone or tablet is detected send a pushover message to your own phone or tablet.

-This way when friends visit you know who is visiting you or who visited you when you where not at home.
+This way when friends visit you, you know who is visiting you or who visited you when you where not at home.

 The idea is to receive a message before they even ring the doorbell because they are detected on your wifi network.